ibm-cloud-docs/databases-for-postgresql/howto-horizontal-scaling.md

 # Adding PostgreSQL Members
 {: #horizontal-scaling}

 It is possible to scale your {{site.data.keyword.databases-for-postgresql_full}} deployment horizontally by adding more members.
-Adding members increases the reliability of deployment by spreading data across additional `Availability Zones` (where available) and allow for more reliably synchronous replication.
-Adding a new member does not spread loads nor help with capacity in your deployment.
+Adding members increases the reliability of deployment by spreading data across extra `Availability Zones` (where available) and allow for more reliably synchronous replication.
+Adding a member does not spread loads nor help with capacity in your deployment.

 Horizontal scaling can only increase disk and memory allotments.
 Members cannot be scaled down.
 {: .note}